rzmearns/orbviz/README.md

 python3 application.py --nogl+
 ```

-* If the above doesn't work, and you are running satplot on a wayland based linux distro (rather than X11), try the following:
+* If the above doesn't work, and you are running orbviz on a wayland based linux distro (rather than X11), try the following:
 ```
 export QT_QPA_PLATFORM=wayland
 ```